Bitcoin scalability

-The Bitcoin scalability problem refers to the limited capability of the Bitcoin network to handle large amounts of transaction data on its platform in a short span of time.
-It is related to the fact that records (known as blocks) in the Bitcoin blockchain are limited in size and frequency.
+Bitcoin scalability refers to the capability of the Bitcoin network to handle large amounts of transaction data on its platform.
+Records (known as blocks) in the Bitcoin blockchain are limited in size and frequency to prioritize security and decentralization by keeping the cost of running a Bitcoin node affordable.
+With an average block creation time of 10 minutes and a block size limit of around 1 megabyte, the base layer processes an estimated 3.3 to 7 transactions per second.

-Bitcoin's blocks contain the transactions on the bitcoin network.
-The on-chain transaction processing capacity of the bitcoin network is limited by the average block creation time of 10 minutes and the original block size limit of 1 megabyte.
-These jointly constrain the network's throughput.
-The transaction processing capacity maximum estimated using an average or median transaction size is between 3.3 and 7 transactions per second.
-There are various proposed and activated solutions to address this issue.
+Scalability is often contrasted with security and decentralization.

+The term "Layer 2" is used for systems, such as the Lightning Network, which process multiple transactions more quickly using a separate network and then updating the bitcoin blockchain in batches.

 Background

-The block size limit, in concert with the proof-of-work difficulty adjustment settings of bitcoin's consensus protocol, constitutes a bottleneck in bitcoin's transaction processing capacity.
-This can result in increasing transaction fees and delayed processing of transactions that cannot be fit into a block.
-Various proposals have come forth on how to scale bitcoin, and a contentious debate has resulted.
+The block size limit, and the proof-of-work difficulty adjustment settings of bitcoin's consensus protocol, creates a bottleneck in bitcoin's transaction processing capacity.
+This can result in increased transaction fees and delayed processing of transactions that cannot be fit into a block.
+Proposals for how to scale bitcoin have lead to contentious debate.
 Business Insider in 2017 characterized this debate as an "ideological battle over bitcoin's future."